 57. Problem-Solving Ninja by Mary Nhin

-The Problem-Solving Ninja Fun introduces pint-size characters in comedic books easy enough for young readers, yet witty enough for adults.
+The Ninja Life Hacks series introduces pint-size characters in comedic books easy enough for young readers, yet witty enough for adults.
 This colorful book is perfect to teach about a growth mindset.

 In this book, author Greg Tang takes on the times tables, teaching kids innovative ways to multiply numbers and derive answers without the need for memorization.
-This is one of the best math children’s books using a simple, sing-song formula to allow kids to understand clever math strategies.
+This is one of the best children’s math books because it uses a simple, sing-song formula to allow kids to understand clever math strategies.

-Buy it: The Best of Times: Math Strategies that Multiply on Amazon
+Buy it: The Best of Times: Math Strategies That Multiply at Amazon